 This is the Romance Heart Box in Pink colorway, in support of Breast Cancer Awareness.
 It was only offered during the 2000s, on the Cybis website, for $395.

 The 1987 Stars and Stripes Heart Box is often misnamed the “Bicentennial” heart by online sellers even though it has a copyright year of 1987 (rather than 1976) in the mold.
-This has the same dimensions (2”high x 5” wide) as the Romance/Wedding heart box and may have started out from the same blank mold.
+This has the same dimensions (2”high x 5” wide) as the Romance/Wedding heart box because it is from the same basic mold; only the lid surface sculpt is different.
 Its price in 1987 and 1988 was $235.
-It was retired shortly afterward and remained so until the 2000s when Cybis made it again available on their website for $495.
+It was retired shortly afterward and remained so until the 2000s when Cybis made it again available on their website for $495 from backstock.

 The 1974 Cybis catalog includes a text-only list of verified sculptures; only the names are given, with no other particulars.
 The list includes a Jug Vase; a Modern Vase; a Chinese Vase available in small, medium and large size formats (were all three the same except for the size, or were they all different?); a Chinese Round Bud Vase; a Chinese Square Bud Vase; and a Chinese Hexagonal Bud Vase.
 I have not yet found images of any of these; most of them may date from the 1950s.